In-Person Courses

 Semester hours: 3

-Fee: $800In person.
-Teachers seeking professional development only.
+Fee: $1,000In person.
+Teachers seeking professional development online.

 In-depth examination of fundamental mathematical concepts and subject-specific pedagogy, focusing on whole numbers and their operations, algebraic thinking in the early grades, and measurement.
 Content emphasizes and integrates state and national standards, problem-solving approaches, use of manipulatives and technology, current research and learning theory.